rusiqe/solana-memecoin-ico-research/readme.md

 ![Slothana Presale Announcement](https://imgur.com/a/i1ze3AB)

 There were no early investor discounts, and the process was straightforward: send SOL, receive tokens after the presale ends.
 As can be gleaned from the image above, the presale did get traction.
 However, from the onset, a lot of the funds were moved to a mixer wallet (EnSawje2vQSQKtGbPYdXEuYKm2sHgeLKJTqCmrDErKEA).
-This marked the begining of doubt about the project's legitimacy.
+This marked the beginning of doubt about the project's legitimacy.

 **Grumpy Cat**: Another meme-themed Solana ICO, Grumpy Cat, also utilized X for promotion (with over 2,000 followers).
 The presale had a maximum investment cap of 5 SOL per participant to ensure fair distribution.